calmm-js/partial.lenses/README.md

 matches the given predicate.
 When no matching element is found the effect is same as with `R.index` with the index set to the length of the array.

+#### L.index(integer)

+`L.index(integer)` or `L(integer)` is similar to `R.lensIndex(integer)` (see
+[lensIndex](http://ramdajs.com/0.19.0/docs/#lensIndex)), but acts as a partial
+lens:
+* When viewing an undefined array index or an undefined array, the result is undefined.
+* When setting an array index to undefined, the element is removed from the resulting array, shifting all higher indices down by one.
+If the result would be an array without indices (ignoring length), the whole result will be undefined.

 #### L.normalize(transform)

 `L.normalize(transform)` maps the value with same given `transform` when viewed